kenjones-cisco/building-openapis/content/tutorials/client_postman.md

 ### Summary

-This tutorial will explain how to generate an API client in [Postman](https://www.getpostman.com/) using an API definition.
+This tutorial will explain how to generate an API client in [Postman](https://www.getpostman.com/) :fa-external-link: using an API definition.

+!!! note
+    A powerful GUI platform to make your API development faster & easier, from building API requests through testing, documentation and sharing.

 ### Install Postman

-Go to https://www.getpostman.com/ and follow the directions for installing Postman on your local computer.
+Go to [https://www.getpostman.com/](https://www.getpostman.com/) :fa-external-link: and follow the directions for installing Postman on your local computer.

 ### Generate Client